 She added, “The Obamas were awesome, they did a lottery for teachers and school kids and really opened up the gates to get more people in.
 The Clintons were very much the same way.
 George W Bush really reached out and had a lot of folks come that weren’t necessarily donors; I thought that was great.
 The Clintons, the Bushes and the Obamas all did a great job with that.”

-To hear more from Laura Schwartz and her time at the White House, book your ticket to The Business of Events, 7- 8 February 2019 at Sheraton on the Park, Sydney.
+To hear more from Laura Schwartz and her time at the White House, book your ticket to The Business of Events, 7- 8 February 2019 at Sheraton Grand Sydney Hyde Park.